dreampuf/GraphvizOnline/README.md

 Using https://gist.github.com/ allows you to share and version your graph definitions.

+## Presentation mode

+If you would like to display just the graph and not the graph input, you can add a `?presentation` query param.
+This can be helpful when generating links with the graph already prefilled.

 # How to implement this

 - [viz.js](https://github.com/mdaines/viz.js) This repo has compile graphviz(C) to javascript via [emscripten](https://github.com/kripken/emscripten).